 As assessments are completed for individuals served, summary of findings (including requirements for remediation) will be distributed to the individuals and service providers within 45 calendar days of the completed on-site assessment.
 A statistically valid sample size of settings (based on 95% confidence level) will be utilized for assessment.
 This sample will include information from the "Sources/Documents" Column.
-Settings found to need state consideration of a state request to CMS for Heightened Scrutiny will be given priority of review by assessment tool; GIS mapping; RAOSoft program for statistically valid sample size.
+Settings found to need state consideration of a state request to CMS for Heightened Scrutiny will be given priority of review by DMH.